epiccoinio/Epic/doc/build-osx.md

 Other commands:
 -------

-    ./northernd -daemon # to start the northern daemon.
+    ./epicd -daemon # to start the epic daemon.
-    ./northern-cli --help  # for a list of command-line options.
+    ./epic-cli --help  # for a list of command-line options.
-    ./northern-cli help    # When the daemon is running, to get a list of RPC commands
+    ./epic-cli help    # When the daemon is running, to get a list of RPC commands